Croatia What to visit

 Korzo

-Rijeka surprised me very much on the positive side.
+Rijeka pleasantly surprised me in the best way.
 Despite its small size, the streets were full of life.
-Also, the architecture and buildings’ colours reminded me of my time in Budapest (which I loved so much!) 😊
+Also, the architecture and buildings’ colours reminded me of my time in Budapest (which I loved so much!) 😊.

 » Zadar